 See Also

-The foundational generative phonology text establishing systematic relationships between underlying phonological representations and surface phonetic forms, providing the theoretical framework within which allophonic rules are formalized and from which subsequent phonological theories developed.
+Summary: Foundational generative phonology text establishing systematic relationships between underlying phonological representations and surface phonetic forms; the theoretical framework within which allophonic rules are formalized.

-Presents the Speech Learning Model (SLM) explaining how L1 phonological categories affect the perception and production of L2 sounds, directly relevant to understanding why allophonic distinctions in the L2 are difficult for learners whose L1 lacks the same patterns.
+Summary: Presents the Speech Learning Model explaining how L1 phonological categories affect the perception and production of L2 sounds — directly relevant to why L2 allophonic distinctions are difficult for learners whose L1 lacks the same patterns.

-Presents the Perceptual Assimilation Model (PAM) explaining how listeners map non-native sounds onto their native phonological categories, providing a theoretical framework for predicting which L2 allophonic contrasts will be easy or difficult for learners from specific L1 backgrounds.
+Summary: Presents the Perceptual Assimilation Model explaining how listeners map non-native sounds onto native phonological categories — provides a framework for predicting which L2 allophonic contrasts will be easy or difficult for learners from specific L1 backgrounds.